-Students participating in the Study Abroad Program at Franciscan-GC will have already have been enrolled at the main Franciscan campus in Steubenville, Ohio for at least one semester.
+Upon arrival, all students, including transient students, are provided with training regarding all University policies and procedures.
 Therefore, they will have participated in the University's Primary Prevention and Awareness Program (PPAP) for all incoming students.
 In the PPAP, they are specifically advised that the University prohibits the offenses of domestic violence, dating violence, sexual assault and stalking.
 Although the PPAP includes instruction on certain definitions under Ohio law, any student or employee participating in the Study Abroad Programs is instructed of the following summary of definitions as described in Austrian law: